Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 d) Style guides are created for UI/UX designers

 ---
-19. What Git hooks from the list really exists? (мультивыбор)
+19. What Git hooks from the list really exists?

 `a) pre-commit`
 `b) pre-push`